harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 Posts and comments that could be construed as highly controversial or provocative are not permitted.
 First and foremost, the goal of /r/steroids is to provide harm reduction knowledge and guidance without alienating those who need help.
 As such, we need to maintain a positive, relaxed environment.
 We're all in the same boat striving for similar goals, try not to rock that boat.

+####**No COVID/Vaccine/Mask Discussions**

+This falls under the no politics tag unfortunately.
+There are plenty of places on the internet to discuss this topic, however it seems to veer off topic and get political every time.
+In an attempt to dispel misinformation on this sub we have decided it is best to leave that topic for more appropriate venues.

 ####**No Red Pill or Similar Doctrine**

 Discussion of The Red Pill philosophy is also not welcome on this subreddit.
 There are plenty of places on the internet for this.